nrfconnect/sdk-nrf/samples/nrf9160/asset_tracker/README.rst

 nRF9160: Asset Tracker
 ######################

-The Asset Tracker sample demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160 Development Kit to the `nRF Cloud`_ via LTE and transmit GPS and device orientation data.
+The Asset Tracker sample demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160 DK to the `nRF Cloud`_ via LTE and transmit GPS and device orientation data.

 Overview
 ********

-The sample sends GPS position data and accelerometer data that is collected by an nRF9160 Development Kit to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where the data is visualized.
+The sample sends GPS position data and accelerometer data that is collected by an nRF9160 DK to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where the data is visualized.
 The accelerometer data is used to infer the device's physical orientation.
 It is sent as the nRF Cloud sensor data type "FLIP".